Meaning of a Credit Default

-Meanwhile, the listing will be updated to show necessary accruing interest and fees.
+Meanwhile, the listing will be updated to show the necessary accruing interest and fees.
 So after the interest and fees are fully paid the creditor would contact the credit reporting body and the listing would be updated as “paid”.

 As said earlier the credit provider should be able to contact you so it won’t lead to serious credit infringement which would take up to seven years.
 But if you pay the overdue amount with the interest it will be reverted to a default listing where it will remain on your credit file for 5 years.
-But it is really important for you to make a reasonable contact with the credit provider and update them on your new residential address and informations about yourself.
+But it is really important for you to make reasonable contact with the credit provider and update them on your new residential address and information about yourself.

-There is always improvement in your credit score and as soon as default is removed if there are no more serious remark.
+There is always an improvement in your credit score and as soon as default is removed if there are no more serious remarks.
 You should understand the fact that if you remove a default from your credit file doesn’t won’t make more difference you are having more defaults on your credit file.
 All the defaults must have been removed on your credit file before you start seeing improvement in your credit score.